 On the other hand, for the more urbanized areas of Los Angeles County or cities that are essentially built out and contain little or no undeveloped or undisturbed landscapes, such as Burbank, Gardena, or Compton, the expression of open space contained in their General Plans emphasizes urban lands used for recreation purposes.
 These lands include neighborhood and community parks and sports fields.
 Urban open spaces may even include public school facilities, greenways, bikeways, green streets and landscaped medians, open areas occupied by utilities such as flood control channels and utility easements, and private recreational facilities.
+Alternatively, there are many open space and wilderness parks that are increasing the number of developed visitor facilities, number of commercial events and leasing properties for commercial purposes.

-3. OPEN SPACE AND HABITAT
+3 OPEN SPACE AND HABITAT